 Artist Arthur Streeton went to live at Glenbrook, in the lower Blue Mountains of New South Wales, for several months in 1891.
 For a pound a week he had rented four roomed Daisy Cottage, located by the station master’s house.
 His original intention was to paint a

-Read more →Recently I posted the story of the disused Glenbrook rail tunnel during World War Two.
-Located in the lower Blue Mountains, the tunnel was secretly used as an RAAF storage depot, for dangerous chemicals such as mustard gas and phosogene.
-The decision to stockpile the chemicals in
+Read more →Recently I posted the story of the disused Glenbrook rail tunnel during World War II.
+Located in the lower Blue Mountains of New South Wales, the tunnel was secretly used as an RAAF storage depot, for dangerous chemicals such as mustard gas and phosogene.
+The decision to

 Read more →Recently I conducted a little social history survey on how the various towns and villages of the Blue Mountains are perceived.
 Do they have a distinct character?
 Well certainly most of them do.
 Most surprising of all to me was that Glenbrook is considered by many to

-Read more →Shortly before midnight on Tuesday, April 8 1930, what has been described as one of the most daring robberies in the history of Australia took place.
+Read more →Shortly before midnight on Tuesday, April 8 1930, what has been described as the most daring robbery in the history of Australia took place.
 The heist was conceived by Roy Wilkinson, a 24 year old railway porter.
-Wilkinson had been serving as escort on the mail train from Sydney to
+Wilkinson had been serving as escort on the mail train from Sydney to Mudgee, which

 Read more →